-Sorry, this post is another deep fried recipe (I know, it’s not helping my love handles either!)
-It’s also another yummy breakfast meal we like to eat for dinner!
-Fried Scones were one of my favorite meals growing up as a kid.
 My mom would make bread and save some of the extra dough to fry up as scones for dinner.
-I don’t get around to making bread dough from scratch these days, so I’ve been making my scones with Rhodes frozen rolls.
+I don’t get around to making bread dough from scratch these days, so I’ve been making my scones with frozen roll dough.
 They’re easy to use and the perfect shape for scones.

 Fried Scone Recipe

-- Oil – I use canola oil
+- Oil – canola is good for frying

 - toppings – cinnamon, sugar, jam, syrup, etc.